jamieqianhui/jamieqianhui.github.io/_posts/2021-05-09-Solutions-to-HackerRank-Challenges-in-Python.markdown

 layout: post
 title:  "Solutions to HackerRank Coding Challenges in Python"
 date:   2021-05-09 16:41:36 +0800
-categories: Python
+categories: Python 3
 ---

 One of the best ways to absorb and retain more of the new concepts that I have learnt about coding in `Python` is through documentation!
-As part of my journey to future-proof my data career by being more proficient in the python language and also to prepare for potential technical assessments/ interviews, I have been spending my free time solving coding challenges on [HackerRank][hackerrank].
+As part of my journey to future-proof my data career by levelling up my proficiency in the python language and also to prepare for potential technical interviews, I have been spending my free time solving coding challenges on [HackerRank][hackerrank].
 In this blog post, I will share the solutions to some of the practice challenges which I have completed and successfully passed the code in the compiler on **HackerRank**.
-Do click on *Read More* or the title of this blog post for the solutions which I've created in Python.
+Do click on *Read More* or the title of this blog post for the Python 3 solutions created by me.

 {: class="table-of-content"}
 * TOC
 {:toc}

-# Python Introduction Questions
+# Python Introduction (Easy) Questions

 ## If-Else